ElGonan/carssification_AI/finalreadme.md

 ## Methodology
-# Preprocessing
+### Preprocessing
-The dataset is distributed as follow:
+The dataset is distributed as follows:
 ![Figure 1.
 Dataset Distribution (Train)](./images/numinstancestrain.png)
 <p align="center"><em>Figure 1.
 Dataset Distribution (Train)</em></p>

-each instance is from a fixed size (254x254 pixles) and they are already separated in folders by class, so the preprocessing steps are minimal.
+each instance is from a fixed size (254x254 pixles) and they are already separated in folders by class, so the preprocessing steps are minimal, only requiring to define a batch size which is set to 16[8] and to define a class mode which is set to 'categorical' since the model is a multiclass classification model.

 The Validation and test sets are also already separated as follows: